Ukrainian resistance in the south. How do the temporarily occupied areas live?

 On August 9, in the temporarily occupied Crimea, powerful explosions rang out at the Russian airbase, from which fighter jets took off to bomb the Kherson, Mykolaiv, and Zaporizhzhya regions.
 The Air Force Command of the Armed Forces of Ukraine reported that nine enemy planes were eliminated on the peninsula.

-As of August 2, the Armed Forces of Ukraine have already liberated 53 settlements in the Kherson region.
+As of October 21, the Armed Forces of Ukraine have already liberated 88 settlements and 12,000 people in the Kherson region from the Russian occupation.
 Ukrainian defenders fight back every piece of Ukrainian land with blood and sweat on the way to freedom and complete liberation of Ukraine.